ximon18/terraform-digitalocean-docker-registry/README.md

-# Digital Ocean Docker private registry module
+# DigitalOcean Docker private registry module
-[Terraform module](https://registry.terraform.io/modules/ximon18/docker-registry/digitalocean/) which creates a [private v2 Docker registry](https://docs.docker.com/registry/) on [Digital Ocean](https://digitalocean.com/).
+[Terraform module](https://registry.terraform.io/modules/ximon18/docker-registry/digitalocean/) which creates a [private v2 Docker registry](https://docs.docker.com/registry/) on [DigitalOcean](https://digitalocean.com/).

 ## Disclaimers
 I have not hardened the registry for production use - use at your own risk!

 By using this module you accept the Lets Encrypt [Subscriber Agreement](https://letsencrypt.org/repository/)

-This module does NOT encrypt the image storage and thus you are still dependent on the configured Digital Ocean access controls and on Digital Ocean data protection policy.
+This module does NOT encrypt the image storage and thus you are still dependent on the configured DigitalOcean access controls and on DigitalOcean data protection policy.

-The rights of law enforcement agencies to access data stored by Digital Ocean may also depend on the region in which you deploy your registry.
+The rights of law enforcement agencies to access data stored by DigitalOcean may also depend on the region in which you deploy your registry.

 I take no responsibility for the security of your data or the choices you make concerning how you store it.

 ## Features
 * [Lets Encrypt](https://letsencrypt.org/) TLS certificate.
-* Support for Digital Ocean Spaces as a storage backend for registry images.
+* Support for DigitalOcean Spaces as a storage backend for registry images.

 ## Usage
 ```